brooklynrail/brooklynrail-platform/content/people/sarah-mceneaney.md

   medium in which she often paints.
 Sarah’s paintings are an invitation into the story of a life lived.
 McEneaney’s work is in numerous collections and she has had regular solo gallery exhibitions in New York since 2001 and Philadelphia since 1979.
-She has been awarded artist residencies at Ballinglen Arts Foundation, the Joan Mitchell Center, the Chinati Foundation, among others.
+She has been awarded artist residencies at Tyrone Guthrie Centre, Ballinglen Arts Foundation, the Joan Mitchell Center, the Chinati Foundation, among others.
 portraits:
   - media: 2023/11/sarah-mceneaney
 instagram: sarahmce